Xardasonex/ONI-Mods/README.md

 -------------
 Cheety Creety mod
 ----
-All critters life duration and reproduction ratecustomizable.
+All critters life duration and reproduction rate customizable.
 Incubating period = 1 cycle.
 Use the Configurator for setup.

 Tame Happy and no overcrowding unhappiness.